Zanetto Bugatto: Biography

 Born in Milan in 1433, little is known about Zanetto Bugatto's early life and childhood.
 The first documentation of Bugatto's work are recorded in Milan Cathedral's account books for a small commission for a procession in 1458.
 In 1460 Bugatto painted his first commission for the Milan court, a portrait of Ippolita Sforza, the eldest daughter of his patrons Francesco and Bianca Maria Sforza, who was considered marriageable and needed a portrait to be sent to her potential husband.
 After this work, Bugatto was sent to Brussels from 26 December 1460 to May 1463 to study under Flemish painter Rogier van der Weyden.
-Bugatto was also given a stipend to work for Phillip the Good, Duke of Burgundy.
+Bugatto was also given a stipend to work for Philip the Good, Duke of Burgundy.

 After his return to Milan Bugatto began to work more for his patron Galeazzo Maria Sforza, the son of Bianca Maria and new Duke with Bianca Maria as regent.
 Zanetto's commissions begin to reflect the wide array of contracts expected from a court portraitist of the time.
 Bugatto worked not only as a painter but as a designer of medals and coins, including designing the portraiture used on ducats with Duke Galeazzo and regent Bianca.
 In particular, Bugatto is arguably credited with designing or overseeing the official image of Galeazzo in 1467 for a new series of ducats which were to have only the Duke in preparation for his investiture.